Stewart Simonson

+Simonson serves on the Board of Directors of the Mérieux Foundation USA and the Board of Trustees of the CMB Foundation.
+He is also a Senior Consultant to the Center for Global Health Science & Security at Georgetown University.
+Simonson is a member of the Council on Foreign Relations and the Cosmos Club.
+He lives in Washington, DC and New York, NY.

 History

 Simonson is a graduate of the University of Wisconsin–Madison where he received a Bachelor of Arts degree in 1986 and Juris Doctor degree in 1994.
 He is a member of the bar in Wisconsin and the District of Columbia.

 After completing undergraduate studies, Simonson worked for several years on Wall Street before returning to Wisconsin to attend law school.
 Simonson worked his way through law school at the Wisconsin Department of Corrections.
 Upon graduation he was hired as Deputy Legal Counsel to Wisconsin Governor Tommy Thompson and was soon promoted to Legal Counsel, a post he held from 1995 to 1999.
-Under Thompson, Simonson served as Chair of the state Pardon Advisory Board, directed the Governor's emergency management, led the policy development for crime and corrections, and coordinated the state's public safety agencies.
+Under Thompson, Simonson chaired the Governor's Pardon Advisory Board, supervised, on behalf of the Governor, Wisconsin's emergency management agencies, led policy development for crime and corrections, and coordinated the state's public safety agencies.

 When Thompson became chairman of the board at the National Railroad Passenger Corporation (Amtrak) in the late 1990s, the Board of Directors appointed Simonson as corporate secretary and counsel for the company.
 Then, when Thompson was appointed to be Health and Human Services (HHS) secretary, he brought Simonson with him to that agency as well.
 From 2001 to 2003 he was the HHS Deputy General Counsel and provided legal advice and counsel to the Secretary on public health preparedness matters.

 Simonson also served as Special Counsel to the Secretary and acted as the Secretary's liaison to the Homeland Security Council and the Department of Homeland Security.
 He also supervised policy development for countermeasure research and development programs, including Project Bioshield, a program to speed the manufacture of vaccines and antidotes.
 Since its enactment in July 2004, Project BioShield has launched nine acquisition programs including medical countermeasure acquisition programs for all four threat agents (anthrax, smallpox, botulinum toxins, and radiological/nuclear threats) determined by the Secretary of the Department of Homeland Security to pose material threats to the national security of the United States.
 Of the $3.4 billion available to the program between FY04 and FY08, over $1.7 billion had been obligated and the Strategic National Stockpile has substantially increased its holding of anthrax vaccines and medical countermeasures for radiological/nuclear threats.